 A former executive director of strategy and planning and head of consulting at Interbrand, Anne founded Onesixtyfourth to help businesses integrate purpose and social responsibility into their brands, corporate culture and operations.
 She brings the depth of knowledge and understanding that comes from interacting with a lengthy list of the world’s most valuable organizations from Aegon, adidas, American Cancer Society, Citibank, Deloitte, Emerson, IBM and ING to JPMorganChase, Kingfisher, Microsoft, Pearson, Pepsi, Save the Children, ThomsonReuters and UNICEF, among others.
 After spending some time at an NGO and working with philanthropists, in the wake of COVID pandemic she chose to return to the business sector to help leaders at all levels take action to shape a better next normal.

-Anne’s writings have appeared in Brands and Branding (Economist Books), hbr.com, Brand Quarterly, Journal of Brand Strategy, Bloomberg News, The Guardian, PR News, and many other industry publications.
-She’s been interviewed on numerous podcasts, radio shows, and Fox Business, and spoken at business schools and conferences internationally and at the UN.
-An active community volunteer, she is extremely proud of the work she has done for non-profit and humanitarian aid organizations, both global and local.
-She holds an MBA from the Darden Graduate School at the University of Virginia and has been an adjunct professor at New York University Stern School of Business’s London campus.
+Anne’s writings have been published in Brands and Branding (Economist Books), hbr.com, Bloomberg News, The Guardian, Journal of Brand Strategy and many other industry publications.
+She’s been interviewed on numerous podcasts, radio shows and Fox Business, and spoken at the United Nations, international conferences, business schools and client events.
+An active community volunteer, she is extremely proud of the work she has done for non-profit and humanitarian aid organizations.
+Anne holds an MBA from the Darden School of Business at UVA and has been an adjunct professor at NYU Stern School of Business’s London campus.